 The main reason I sold was so that all my wealth would not just be virtual.
 Having paper profits is great, but there is nothing like having lots of money in the bank.
 If the Internet keeps going up, I still have a big business that will keep going up in value.
 If everything crashes, at least I will still always have enough money to live on.

 That is the short version of the story, but there was really much more to it.
+Selling a business isn’t an easy decision, especially when you’ve put a lot of time and energy into it.
 Over the years I had received some lowball offers for Bored.com, but never really considered selling it because it made a huge amount of money ($35,000/month profit), was not hard to manage, and kept growing year after year.
-On the other hand, I had spent the past 13 years working 7 days a week to build up my company, with the constant pressure of dealing with hundreds of emails and phone calls each day, and worrying about things like server crashes, payroll, accounting, potential lawsuits, bills, and taxes.
+On the other hand, I had spent the past 13 years working 7 days a week to build up my company, with the constant pressure of dealing with hundreds of emails and phone calls each day and worrying about things like server crashes, payroll, accounting, potential lawsuits, bills, and taxes.
 I could not let anything slip through the cracks because it could have led to the downfall of Bored.com, so it was a lot of pressure.

 In 2006 I got a multi-million dollar offer for Bored.com from a buyer who had bought some domains from me in the past (through a broker), but the problem was he wanted me to finance much of the purchase price, and in addition he needed to first sell one of his big domains to raise the cash, and I had doubts if that would happen as easily as he thought it would.
 So, I did not take his offer too seriously.
 But, over the next year or so we went back and forth on various potential deals for Bored.com, and during that time I started to realize selling Bored.com might be a reality, even if I found another buyer for it.
 What at first seemed out of the question to me (life without Bored.com) suddenly now seemed like something I wanted to do.
 In fact, there was a period of a few months where I did not hear from the buyer, and I assumed the deal was dead, so I went out looking for other potential buyers.
 I was now almost desperate to sell Bored.com, because I already had it in my head that that was the plan.
 I had already started dreaming about having all that money in the bank, working less, and focusing more on my family.
 In fact, at that point I didn’t really care what part of my company I sold, I just wanted to cash out.
 One option was for me keep Bored.com and sell my domain portfolio, but after I solicited some offers, I realized the price would be too low to make it worthwhile for me.
 Plus, it took almost no work to run my domains, so it made more sense to sell the sites I spent most of my time on, and keep my domains which made me money without having to do any work.